gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     # postgresql['wal_keep_segments'] = 10
     ```

-    Where `1.2.3.4` is the public IP address of the primary server, and `5.6.7.8`
+    Where `1.2.3.4` is the IP address of the primary server, and `5.6.7.8`
-    the public IP address of the secondary one.
+    is the IP address of the secondary one.

     For security reasons, PostgreSQL by default only listens on the local
     interface (e.g. 127.0.0.1).
 However, GitLab Geo needs to communicate